 It’s essential to find someone with expertise in your emphasis and experience dealing with the challenges often faced in your field and position—not a generic business coach with a breadth of knowledge but no real wisdom in the marketing agency world.

-Make sure they’ve gained wisdom from working in and with other marketing agencies at the stage of maturity or growth you’re currently in.
+Make sure they’ve gained wisdom from working in and with other firms and digital marketing agencies at the stage of maturity or growth you’re currently in.

-If you aren’t compatible or you don’t understand a coach’s framework, it will be difficult to establish a meaningful relationship that leads to valuable benefits for your agency.
+Methodologically speaking, ensure you understand a coach’s framework, otherwise it will be difficult to establish a meaningful relationship that leads to valuable benefits for your agency.

 Finding Momentum for Your Marketing Agency